Logxn/PokemonGo-Bot/README.md

 Donate
 ------------
-> If you want to donate for the Team, you can do it with BitCoins.<br>
+> If you want to donate for the Team, you can do it with Paypal or Paysafecard.<br>
-> Our Wallet: 1N9ZF9TYWRDi1Ecjro536j9swF5tzXRURs<br>
+> Our Paypal Address: nrgneonreflexe@gmail.com<br>
-> We appreciate every donation!<br>
+> We appreciate every donation, and we will split it with the whole team!<br>
+> Paysafecard donations should be sent via private message to "Logxn" in our Discord.<br>

 Features
 -------------